-Get to know ECB's New Artistic Director
+Get to know Evergreen City Ballet's Artistic Director

 Bennyroyce Royon is a Filipino-American director, choreographer, and dancer based in Brooklyn, NY and Seattle, WA.
 He received a BFA in Dance from The Juilliard School in 2006.
 As a performer and collaborator he has worked on Broadway (The King and I), Off-Broadway (Artist of Light), at The Metropolitan Opera (Madama Butterfly, Turandot, The First Emperor), at the New York Philharmonic (The Cunning Little Vixen), and with dance companies including Armitage Gone!
 Dance, Sidra Bell Dance New York, Carolyn Dorfman Dance, Alaska Dance Theatre, The Nilas Martins Dance Company, Collective Body Dance Lab, Cas Public, and Bad Boys of Dance.